LazyScholar/MagMechFEM_Matlab2Julia/README.md

 - I want to see if Julia is truly faster than Matlab on a something else than benchmark codes.
 - I want to deepen my overview and insight on the interconnections on a comparable small FEM code (i tried it with a ten times bigger code and failed).
-- In the process of this project i want build a tool set with Julia as i can not afford a Matlab licence after leaving my university.
+- In the process of this project i want to build a tool set with Julia as i can not afford a Matlab licence after leaving my university.
-- Furthermore i want to get a feeling on how much time and effort is necessary to make a language port of a bigger code base.
+- Furthermore, i want to get a feeling on how much time and effort is necessary to make a language port of a bigger code base.

-I decided to do this project after looking into Julia and it's possibilities.
+I decided to do this project after looking into Julia and its possibilities.
 I searched for a ecosystem similar to Matlab where the prototyping could be done easily.
 The main selling points of Matlab i.m.o. are the integrated plotting, the high level functions and the IDE functionality allowing the exploration of the variables.
 Julia does provide all that except for the IDE functionality.
 But it is free and it claims to be faster than Matlab or Python (according to their information).